kshru9/Web-Crawler/README.md

 </pre></code>
 - Pull requests are highly appreciated

-** All the codes are well commented, in case of query feel free to contact @ shruti.katpara@iitgn.ac.in
+** All the codes are well commented, in case of query feel free to contact @ {anupam.kumar, shruti.katpara, preeti.chiluveru, vivek.modi}@iitgn.ac.in

 ## [Credits](#credits)
  - [How to write a multi-threaded webcrawler](http://www.andreas-hess.info/programming/webcrawler/index.html)